canonical/airbyte-k8s-operator/CONTRIBUTING.md

 - `integration_test.yaml`: This runs the suite of integration tests included with the charm and runs on every pull request.
-- `publish_charm.yaml`: This runs either by manual dispatch or on every push to the main branch or a special track/\*\* branch.
+- `publish_charm.yaml`: This runs either by manual dispatch or on every push to the main branch.
 Once a PR is merged with one of these branches, this workflow runs to ensure the tests have passed before building the charm and publishing the new version to the edge channel on Charmhub.